Impeachment tests Democrats’ foothold in swing districts

 The majority voted for Trump in 2016, but Luria, a Democrat, won it two years later, helping hand her party control of the House.
 Here, national security is understood perhaps better than elsewhere: 1 in 5 people are active military personnel, veterans or their families.
 So House Speaker Nancy Pelosi and national Democrats are closely watching districts like it for clues to whether their drive to impeach Trump supports or imperils the party’s congressional and presidential ambitions in 2020.

 Win or lose next year, Luria and six other freshmen who flipped Republican districts will have played a critical role, with considerable risk.
-They resisted calls for the president’s impeachment over Russia’s election interference.
+They resisted calls for the Republican president’s impeachment over Russia’s election interference.
 But details of Trump’s pressure on Ukraine’s president to investigate the Biden family was, Luria and the others wrote in The Washington Post, a clear abuse of power and an impeachable offense.
 Their column, in part, freed up Pelosi to launch formal impeachment proceedings, specifically under the terms Luria and other freshmen had requested: clearly articulated, focused on Ukraine and brought to a quick conclusion.

 Luria and the other national security freshmen have quietly become a force within Democratic politics, at a time when the party is struggling to nominate a presidential candidate and project a unified message.

 But there’s been nothing quiet about their first visits home this after their calls for impeachment.
 In Michigan, another frontline Democratic freshman and co-author of the op-ed, Michigan’s Elissa Slotkin, faced boos — and then applause — when she started explaining why she, too, had called for an impeachment investigation.
-In Staten Island, N.Y., freshman Rep. Max Rose — like Luria — got a standing ovation from many in his audience when he announced he was supporting the impeachment inquiry, according to multiple news reports.
+In New York’s Staten Island, freshman Rep. Max Rose, like Luria, got a standing ovation from many in his audience when he announced he was supporting the impeachment inquiry, according to news reports.

 Back in Virginia, walking around the block of her leafy Norfolk-area neighborhood, Luria acknowledged the impeachment decision may cost her.